Dish Network BackgroundWritten by Troy Sapp

 Troy Sapp’s passion is writing articles and educating people.
 His various topics range from Dental Plans, T1, Dish Network, Cheap Long Distance and Dish Network.

-Dish Network is digital which means you get a crisper, clearer picture.
-However, one downside to satellite service is very heavy rain, or snow can interrupt your reception for an unspecified time depending onrepparttar weather and how long it lasts.
+Continued from page 1 Dish Network is digital which means you get a crisper, clearer picture.
+However, one downside to satellite service is very heavy rain, or snow can interrupt your reception for an unspecified time depending on weather and how long it lasts.
 In most cases occurrences are rare.
 Overall reception is better with Dish Network.
 Cable television is set up of analog channels, even if you upgrade to digital you still receive analog quality which means a fuzzy picture.

 Dish Network programming packages start as low as only $29.99 a month with many different channel options and services!
 Usually Satellite TV is less expensive than Cable TV due to many additional costs that are related to Cable TV such as: franchise fees, taxes, plus costs for any pay per view services, and equipment costs.
 Dish Network Programming Packages start at only $29.99 per month.